pavelm10/dppnotifier/README.md

 then the `WhatsApp Notifier` will not be enabled.
 - `TELEGRAM_CRED_PATH` - path to the Telegram credential file, if not provided then the `Telegram Notifier` will not be enabled.
+- `HISTORIZE` - When set to any value the input HTML content will be stored to `AWS_S3_RAW_DATA_BUCKET` if there is a change of the content.

 ## AWS Lambda